 6. See The Best View of Jaipur From Nahargarh Fort

-#Trivia – Nahargarh Fort provided shelter to Europeans of the region along with the wives of many British Residents to protect them during the Sepoy Mutiny or Revolt of 1857.
+Trivia – Nahargarh Fort provided shelter to Europeans of the region along with the wives of many British Residents to protect them during the Sepoy Mutiny or Revolt of 1857.

-An opulent structure of the bygone era, Nahargarh Fort Jaipur is perched on the Aravallis and offers some spectacular views of the Pink City.
+An abundant structure of the bygone era, Nahargarh Fort Jaipur is perched on the Aravallis and offers some spectacular views of the Pink City.
 Built by Sawai Jai Singh in 1734, Nahargarh Fort once served as the defense ring along with Amber Fort and Jaigarh Fort.
-Plan a trip to Jaipur with family and witness this magnificent fort.
+Plan a trip to Jaipur with your family and witness this magnificent fort.

 Why should kids visit Nahargarh Fort?